MohammedThalha2002/collectors-cart-ecommerce-website/README.md

 # 🛒 CollectorsCart - Rare Collections E-commerce Platform

 A premium e-commerce platform specialized in rare collectibles, coins, and vintage items.
 Built with modern web technologies to provide a seamless shopping experience for collectors and enthusiasts.
-Also added github deployment using Github actions.
+Also added ci/cd using Github actions.

 ![CollectorsCart Banner](https://collectorscart.com)